broadinstitute/gatk-sv/module07_boost/README.md

 Use `AnnotateVcfWithBoostScores.wdl` to run this step.

-This step is currently a work-in-progress.
-Documentation will be updated soon.
+The output of this step is a single VCF with a `BS` attribute added to the sample-level genotype fields for all variants.

 ---